natematias/SOC412/3-power-analysis/README.md

 J. Nathan Matias ([@natematias](https://twitter.com/natematias))

 ## Background
-In this class assignment, carried out in teams of two or three, imagine that you are approached by an online community to replicate an experiment that [tested the effect of welcome messages on community participation](https://osf.io/jhkcf/).
+In this class assignment, carried out in teams of two or three, imagine that you are approached by an online community to replicate an experiment that tested the effect of welcome messages on community participation.
+The original study used the following procedures:
+* Observe when new posts are submitted to the community
+* Randomly assign a welcome announcement to the top of the discussion
+* Observe the number of overall comments and the number of newcomer comments per post

 Imagine that the original study found the following effects:

 * newcomer comments increased by 38%
 * total comments increased by 10%